We run a couple of training camps each year -

 - An early race season training camp in Mallorca that provides a great race build and sharpening opportunity, in early May.

 Our early season camp will take place at Club La Santa, Lanzarote.
 This camp will once again be run by Richard Hobson and his TriLiving team, and will be specifically tailored for our club.
 The camp will cater for around 30 members.
-Full costs, flight details and information on how to book for March 2014 will be communicated on the club forum and by email in early November 2013.
+The full break down of cost options are listed on the forum post (look under Training), but for 3 people sharing for 7 days the price is £420, or for 2 people sharing for 7 days the price is £520 (self catering and including airport transfers).
+It is also possible to pay extra to upgrade to the apartments in the new complex if you wish.
 The camp runs Thursday to Thursday, and there is the option to stay on for the weekend (at additional cost) after camp closes to continue with your own training, with only an extra day's leave needed.

 About Club La Santa

 Club La Santa is the number one sports and active holiday resort in the world and an ideal location to bring partners and family as there are so many activities on offer and also a kids club.
 It is located on the north east coast of Lanzarote, approx 20mins from Arrecife airport.
 If you don't know this resort, have a look at www.clublasanta.com.

 The running and cycling facilities are awesome, and there is a heated outdoor 50m pool for which we will have up to 6 lanes during the swim sessions, plus open water swimming in the lagoon.
 The range of optional free classes is far too wide to make informed choices – there are free sessions in windsurfing, spinning, etc.